I - Good Queen Bess

 Drake.
 Some historians depict Elizabeth as a short-tempered, sometimes indecisive ruler, who enjoyed more than her share of luck.
 Towards the end of her reign, a series of economic and military problems weakened her popularity.

 Elizabeth is acknowledged as a charismatic performer and a dogged survivor in an era when government was ramshackle and limited, and when monarchs in neighbouring countries faced internal problems that jeopardised their thrones.
 Such was the case with Elizabeth's rival, Mary, Queen of Scots, whom she imprisoned in 1568 and had executed in 1587.
 After the short reigns of Elizabeth's half-siblings, her 44 years on the throne provided welcome stability for the kingdom and helped forge a sense of national identity.

 The sea dogs, as they were disparagingly called by the Spanish authorities, were

 privateers who, with the consent (and sometimes financial support) of Elizabeth I of England (r.
 1558-1603 CE), attacked and plundered Spanish colonial settlements and treasure ships in the second half of the 16th century CE.
-With only a license from their queen to distinguish them from pirates, mariners like
+With only a license from their queen to distinguish them from

 Sir Francis Drake (c.
 1540-1596 CE) and